gitcommitshow/resilient-llm/test/README.md

 # ResilientLLM Test Suite

-This directory contains comprehensive test suites for the ResilientLLM chat function.
+This directory contains comprehensive test suites for the ResilientLLM chat function and ResilientOperation components.

 ## Test Files